DangerousThings/flexsecure-applets/docs/4-android.md

 ## FIDO requires Security Manager

 FIDO keys are handled by a Google Services component, which is absent on FOSS (e.g. Lineage) Android builds.
 Use MicroG instead, which implements a security manager and FIDO adapter since version `v0.2.25.223616` .
-Make sure to also apply my two patches (https://github.com/microg/GmsCore/pulls/StarGate01) for smooth operation.
-These patches will be eventually released in a new version of MicroG.
+I contributed a few patches to ensure smooth operation, make sure to use at least version `v0.2.26.223616`.

 ## Maximum NFC Transceive Length